Do you know which newspaper was the first in Anchorage? Who hosted the first women's TV show on channel 2? All of this and more in this edition.

 The following website has lots of great vintage photos.

-Check out this fascinating look at the Alaska Lost Ski Areas Project right now.
+Take a look at this fascinating Alaska Lost Ski Areas Project and enjoy.

 Anchorage Pioneer Lorene Harrison

 Many of our Northern Stars (members of Anchorage Memories VIP) know Lorene Harrison as the owner of The Hat Box, a downtown Anchorage store.
 Mary of Anchorage Memories purchased her wedding dress there.

 But this lady was involved in so much more.